Web Site Is Dedicated To My Granddaughter, Anna Bower

 Wikipedia the free encyclopedia on the Spar

-This ends our trip what it was about / where and when
+This ends our trip what our mission was about & where we were,

 during the voyage & completing our trip on Oct.
 9th 1966 .
 We